asim/aslam/posts/reasoning.md

 decline as our intelligence is effectively handed off to supercomputers of our own making.
 Offloading decisions to the Gods isn't anything new.
 Humanity used to cast lots, essentially a form of randomness, for decision making.
 How is asking the AI any different?
 It draws on a wealth of human knowledge, and yet it's token generator is nothing more than assumed intelligence that could be choosing between two scores for different words.
-It's entirely random at best.
+It's entirely randomness at best.